• Home

 But 178 days out of 180 school days, we are packing lunches.

 We have taught the older boys how to make their own lunches, and we help them still on occasion (oops, I overslept Mom…I need help!)
-But I’m still packing the lunches of our younger boys.
+But I’m still packing lunch for my younger son, who eats gluten-free.

 I’ve made it more “manageable” by doing a number of things.